Powerhouse Social Media

 If you try to be everywhere at once, if you focus on building a strong presence across multiple social platforms all at the same time, you'll quickly feel overstretched and overwhelmed.

-Even worse, you might end up burning out your audience.
+Even worse, you might end up burning out yourself and your audience.

 People quickly get bored -- and even annoyed -- when they feel they're seeing the same person posting 10x a day on different platforms.

 Each platform has a purpose and you just can't expect to meet all of them!

 Plus, most coaches who start out with lots of enthusiasm posting and sharing on 2 or 3 or 5 social media platforms find themselves running out of energy sooner rather than later...

 And a lot of coaches who try the "be everywhere at once" end up quitting social media altogether.